-The source code of some of our algorithms is available in software toolboxes.
-An overview of the current toolboxes and the corresponding papers is provided below.
+We aim to make the source code of most of our algorithms available.
+Some of these are available from within our group's GitHub AlgTUDelft organization, others are shared through other repositories.
+An overview of the currently available toolboxes and the corresponding papers is provided below.

 - SolvePOMDP - A toolbox containing exact and approximate algorithms for Partially Observable Markov Decision Processes.
 In particular, it contains the software implementation of the accelerated vector pruning algorithm described in the following paper: Erwin Walraven and Matthijs T. J. Spaan.
 Accelerated Vector Pruning for Optimal POMDP Solvers.
 Proceedings of the 31st AAAI Conference on Artificial Intelligence, 2017.
 For feature requests or any other inquiries, please contact Erwin Walraven.